bfetler/project_management/README.md

 + Use software tracking, feature and bug tracking.
 + Build your dream.

 These tools are here to help you.
 They also help managers track and understand what's going on.

+Not every step needs to be followed for every project, but hopefully some of the ideas will help you keep projects on track and be productive.

 If you like, take a class on Project Management (usually 8-10 weeks).
 Practice with the projects you have.
 You can even get certified as a PMP (Project Management Professional).